 Creativity and the fourth revolution

 In 2015, creativity was at the bottom of the list for top ten future job skills.
-WEF are predicting it will be number three by 2020, preceded by other right brain activities of complex problem-solving and critical thinking.
+WEF predict that it will be number three by 2020, preceded by complex problem-solving and critical thinking.
 WEF aren’t the only ones to draw attention to this.
-As early as 2011, The Institute for the Future (IFTF), published a report called Future Work Skills 2020, identifying the need for right brain thinking: as smart machines take over rote, routine manufacturing and services jobs, there will be an increasing demand for the kinds of skills machines are not good at.
-These are higherlevel [sic] thinking skills that cannot be codified.
-We call these sense-making skills, skills that help us create unique insights critical to decision making.
+As early as 2011, The Institute for the Future (IFTF), published a report called Future Work Skills 2020, identifying the need for right brain thinking.
+The premise here is as smart machines take over rote manufacturing and services jobs, there will be an increasing demand for the kinds of skills machines cannot do.
+These are higher level thinking skills that cannot be codified.
+We call these sense-making skills that help us create unique insights critical to decision making.

-Most machine code uses binary logic and until the day our lingua franca becomes machine code, there will always be that “grey area” outside of the black and white, which provides great fecundity.
-This “grey area” isn’t to be feared, it is to be embraced because this is where the imagination takes flight, where ideas inspire innovation and where the best stories are told.
+Most machine code uses binary logic and until the day it becomes our lingua franca, there will always be a “grey area” between black and white that provides great fecundity.
+This “grey area” is where the imagination takes flight.
+This non-binary space inspires innovation and it’s where the best stories come to life.

 Browsing Netflix (a broadcast media disruptor), I came across the film “The Social Network”, which if you haven’t already seen it, charts the rise of Mark Zuckerberg and Facebook (the media disruptor).
 We ordered in some pizza through Ubereats (another disruptor) and sat down to watch it.

 Let’s take this idea of being “creatively capable” and understand that creativity is, at its core the ability to ‘connect the dots’.